mcascallares/mcascallares.github.io-hugo/content/post/using-mongodb-with-docker-and-automation.md

 +++
-title = "Using MongoDB with Docker and Automation" subtitle = "A mature database community in KL" author = "Matias Cascallares" date = "2015-04-20T14:12:26+08:00" categories = ["MongoDB", "Docker"]
+title = "Using MongoDB with Docker and Automation" subtitle = "Docking your MongoDB instances" author = "Matias Cascallares" date = "2015-04-20T14:12:26+08:00" categories = ["MongoDB", "Docker"]